ebi-ait/hca-ebi-wrangler-central/docs/SOPs/Introduction/Introduction.md

 Welcome to the team!
 Here you can find some guidelines on how to get started in the wrangling process.
 Be sure to check the [onboarding document](/hca-ebi-wrangler-central/ebi-wrangler-onboarding) first.

-As of 2025, the wrangling process starts from any of those 3 routes.
+As of 2025, the wrangling process starts from defining the consent type.

 ```mermaid
 flowchart TD